Did you know?

 In Mallorca, look for at…

 If food is available, the shearwaters can be observed fishing off the coast of the Serra de Tramuntana, the SW coast of Mallorca, from Cap Salines to Artá, and in the big bays of Pollença, Alcudia and Palma.
 At sunset, rafting shearwaters gather off the breeding colonies, Cabrera, Dragonera and Malgrats, near the Bay of Santa Ponça.

 Where else can I see it?

 The main feeding areas in the Mediterranean are concentrated along the Catalan and Eastern Spanish coast.
-In Mallorca Birds can be observed flying along the coast to and from these feeding areas.
+In Mallorca, Birds can be observed flying along the coast to and from these feeding areas.
 Shearwaters flying to the Catalan coast gather off Cap Gros, Port of Sóller.
 Balearic Shearwaters leave the Mediterranean in June, juveniles in the first week of July, crossing the strait of Gibraltar.
-During the summer, July and August, most of the birds are in the Atlantic, feeding in hotspots off the Portugal, NW Spain, Britanny, France and the SE England.
+During the summer, July and August, most of the birds are in the Atlantic, feeding in hotspots off Portugal, NW Spain, Britanny, France and the SE England.

 Balearic Shearwater (Puffinus mauretanicus)

 Length: 13-14 ins (34-36 cm)

 Wingspan: 33-37 ins (83-93 cm)